These Are the 10 Books on Power and Influence Everyone Needs to Read

 “Your fears are a kind of prison that confines you within a limited range of action.
 The less you fear, the more power you will have and the more fully you will live.”

 Who could have thought that a masterful writer like Robert Greene would ever decide to collaborate with a rapper who is famous for songs like “Window Shopper,” “P.I.M.P.” and “In da Club.”
 Well, in 50 Cent’s case there is definitely more than meets the eye.

-Having endured a lot of “shit-storms” in his life and facing the ugly face of power while trying to ascend to the top, 50 Cent learned life’s probably most valuable lesson – Fear Nothing.
-The principle concept of the book centers on the negative effects that fear can have, in particular, anxiety and paralysis of the will, and how reframing of our perception can allow us to react in more productive ways.
+Having endured a lot of calamities in his life and having faced the ugly face of power while trying to ascend to the top, 50 Cent learned life’s probably most valuable lesson – Fear Nothing.
+The principle concept of the book centers on the negative effects that fear can have, in particular anxiety and paralysis of the will, and how reframing our perception allows us to react in more audacious ways.

 The Prince by Niccolo Machiavelli

 “Everyone sees what you appear to be, few experience what you really are.”

 In this 80-page treatise, the writer sets out the basic rules that need to be followed in order to acquire and maintain political power.
 This book is usually suggested to students in their first political science class and it is presumed that one can never be a successful politician if one doesn’t understand this book in depth.

 In The Prince, Machiavelli emphasizes the need for realism, as opposed to idealism.
 He does not explain what he thinks the best ethical or political goals are, except the control of one’s own fortune, as opposed to waiting to see what chance brings.